mulias/mulias.github.io/content/blog/2024-06-03-possum-intro.md

 int -> 5
 {% end %}

-Patterns can also contain `UpperCamelCase` variables, which match any value and assign the value to the variable.
+Patterns can also include `UpperCamelCase` variables which match and capture any value.
 Variables can be used later in the same parser.

 {% possum_example_small(input="9") %}
 number -> N $ [N, N, N]